Market Overview

 Schools

-Stafford leads on school quality with a 77% average pass rate (rated Strong) compared to 72% in Suffolk.
-Top schools in Stafford include North Stafford High School and Mountain View High School.
-In Suffolk, families look to Nansemond River High School and King's Fork High School.
+Stafford has a 77% average SOL pass rate; Suffolk has 72% (2024 state assessment data).
+Public schools in Stafford include North Stafford High School and Mountain View High School; in Suffolk, Nansemond River High School and King's Fork High School.
 See Stafford schools | See Suffolk schools

 Stafford